MultiSafepay/docs/content/payments/methods/banks/bank-transfer/user-guide/unmatched-payments.md

 ---
 Read this page in [Dutch](/bank-transfer/ongematchte-bankoverschrijvingen/) or [German](/bank-transfer/unzugeordneten-banküberweisungen/).

-When MultiSafepay receives a Bank Transfer payment from a customer, we automatically match it to the corresponding transaction in our system based on the payment details provided.
+When MultiSafepay receives a Bank Transfer payment from a customer, we automatically match it to the corresponding transaction in our system based on the:

+- Amount and payment reference, **or**
+- Amount and customer bank account number

 If automatic matching fails, we try to match the payment manually.